lovenets/CS-notebook/leetcode/Top Interview Questions.md

 **Recap**

 Maybe it's too difficult for an interviewee to solve a problem using Dijkstra's algorithm or whatever in an interview.
-So try to solve this kind of problems using BFS at first.
+So try to solve this kind of problems by BFS at first.

 ## [200.
 Number of Islands](<https://leetcode.com/problems/number-of-islands/>)